milobravman/milobravman.github.io/pages/projects.markdown

 #### Eco DC

-A react and Express website for Evormental information spesfic to DC see [here](https://milobravman.github.io/EcoDC/)
+A React and Express website for evormental information spesfic to DC see [here](https://milobravman.github.io/EcoDC/)

 #### Flatiron projects